Irène Mélikoff: Relations with Azerbaijan

 In an interview, she expressed her love for Azerbaijan and said that she first came into contact with Azerbaijan in 1968 while in Central Asia.
 At that time, she communicated with Azerbaijanis who came to the scientific conference.
 She also studied the history and literature of Azerbaijan.

-After the Soviet Army's massacre in Baku on January 20, 1990, Melikoff rallied in Paris with many members of the Azerbaijani exile.
+After the Soviet Army's massacre in Baku on 20 January 1990, Melikoff rallied in Paris with many members of the Azerbaijani exile.

 Family

 Her father was the Azerbaijani oil tycoon, merchant, intellectual and philanthropist Iskander bey Malikov, and her mother was the Russian ballerina Yevgenya Nikiferovna Mokshanova.
-In 1940, she married Farooq Sayar, the son of the Turkish mathematician Saleh Zaki Sayar.
+In 1940, she married Faruk Sayar, the son of the Turkish mathematician Salih Zeki Bey.
 The marriage later ended in divorce.
-From this marriage, she had three daughters, Sonya, Ladin and Shirin Laura.
+From this marriage, she had three daughters, Sonya, Ladin and Shirin Laure.

 Following in her mother's footsteps, her daughter Shirin Malikova specialized in Azerbaijani literature and received a doctorate.
 In October 2019, she was awarded the Jubilee Medal of the Democratic Republic of Azerbaijan by the Permanent Representative of Azerbaijan to the Council of Europe.